 - Each Gua is also associated with an element, body part(s), person(s), color(s), and an aspect of nature.

 - The Tai Ji (Yin Yang) symbol lies in the center.
 It represents balance and harmony of all the Guas.
 It also represents personal health and well-being and reminds you to consider the clients’ needs at the center of the space.

 The traditional octagonal map has been adapted into a square.
 All the information remains the same, but it’s much easier to read when used with modern floor plans!
 Whatever the shape, each of the 9 different sections (Tai Ji is one of them) requires equal attention.

 - You need to obtain a copy of the floorplan drawn to scale.
 If they do not have a floorplan readily available, you have to draw one yourself.

 - Draw the Bagua map on top of the floor plan.
 Choose a color that makes the Bagua easier to see over the floorplan.

 - Place the map on top of your floor plan.
 The front door is the key focal point.
-You need to align the bottom of the Bagua map to the wall with the front door.
+You need to align the bottom of the Bagua map along the same axis as the front door.